CrazyCoder254/kingori_cousins/README.md

-# Welcome to your The Kingori Cousins project
+# Welcome to The Kingori Cousins project

 ## Project info